harshkolte01/ecommerce-web/README.md

 # E-COMMERCE APPLICATION

-## Clarification
-This project is completed by me, Harsh Kolte, and I used AI to assist with certain components, particularly the frontend.
-I am still developing my frontend skills, and because my exams are going on, it was difficult to complete everything within the deadline.

-Here is the overall information regarding this E-COMMERCE APPLICATION

 ## Overview and Key Features

 This is a full-stack e-commerce application built with modern web technologies.
 The application provides a complete online shopping experience with separate interfaces for customers and administrators.